Initial Release: November 1999

 Secrets: There are a total of 70 secrets in the game.
 A chime sounds when you locate a secret, and the statistics screen keeps a running total.
 The number of secrets in each level varies, but unfortunately the stats screen doesn't tell how many there are in each level.
 So unless you look at the walkthrough, you won't know how you've done until the end of the game.
 Secrets consist of ammunition, medipaks and the occasional weapon.
 There is no bonus for finding all secrets.

 Bonus Levels: In December 1999, the British newspaper The Times teamed up with Eidos to release a special exclusive level.
 In this mini-adventure, Lara explores a newly discovered area of King Tutankhamun's tomb.
-The level is available on the TR4 downloads page, and my walkthrough is linked below.
+The level is available on the TR4 downloads page and as part of the bonus content that comes with the a GOG version.
+My walkthrough is linked below.

 Classic Tomb Raider Games on New Systems: The Last Revelation was designed for Windows 98/Me but can be patched to run in newer versions of Windows.
 See the TR4 Downloads page for details.
 For help running the Macintosh version on newer systems, visit MacRaider.